Dr. Jennifer Vonk

 Moriah is now the Director of Research and Development for the SPCA.

-Anne Grzywacz (nee Sullivan)
+Anne Grzywacz (nee Sullivan, MS)

 Anne is an experienced animal trainer who is interested in how animals learn through mimicry and other learning processes.
 She is also interested in retention and welfare.